How to Warm Up for Workouts: Keys to Warming Up Properly

 Dynamic stretching is beneficial because it helps activate and warm your muscles, preparing them for the activity ahead.

-By performing dynamic stretching movements, you improve your range of motion, flexibility, and mobility.
+By performing dynamic mobility exercises, you improve your range of motion, flexibility, and mobility.

 Dynamic stretching can also help reduce the risk of injury by preparing the body for the movements you will perform in your workout.